 "Oh, no, you shall not intimidate me, you shall not drive me away, you shall not silence my voice!" cried Hieronymus, pulling his hood together above his chest with one clenched hand and fearlessly shaking his head.
 "I know I am alone and powerless, and yet I will not have done until you hear me, Herr Blüthenzweig!
 Take that picture out of your window and burn it, this very day!
 Oh, burn not only it!
 Burn these statuettes and busts as well-the sight of them tempts men to sin!
 Burn these vases and ornaments, these shameless revivals of paganism!
 Burn these luxurious volumes of love poetry!
 Burn everything in your shop, Herr Blüthenzweig, for it is filth in the sight of God!
-Burn it, burn it, burn it!" he cried, quite beside himself, and making a wild, sweeping, circular gesture with his arm....
-"The harvest is ripe for the reaper ...
-The insolence of this age exceeds all bounds ...
-But I say unto you ..."
+Burn it, burn it, burn it!" he cried, quite beside himself, and making a wild, sweeping, circular gesture with his arm. . . .
+"The harvest is ripe for the reaper . . .
+But I tell you . . ."
 "Krauthuber!" shouted Herr Blüthenzweig, turning toward a door at the back of the shop and raising his voice, "come in here at once!"